-The Belle II detector contains a number new or upgraded subsystems.
-A new vertex detector (VXD) lies immediately outside the beryllium beam pipe and consists of two subsytems, two layers of silicon DEPFET pixels surrounded by four layers of double-sided silicon strips.
-Charged particle tracking is acheived with a large-radius, small-celled central drift chamber (CDC) filled with helium-ethane gas (50%/50%) $He:C_2H_6$).
-Surrouding the drift chamber is a sophisticated new particle identification (PID) detector consisting of two subsystems.
+The Belle II detector contains a number of new or upgraded subsystems.
+A new vertex detector (VXD) lies immediately outside the beryllium beam pipe and consists of two layers of silicon DEPFET pixels surrounded by four layers of double-sided silicon strips.
+Charged particle tracking is achieved with a large-radius, small-celled central drift chamber (CDC) filled with helium-ethane gas (50%/50% He:C2H6).
+Surrounding the drift chamber is a sophisticated new particle identification (PID) detector consisting of two subsystems.
 The barrel region of the detector contains the imaging time-of-propagation detector, which consists of long quartz bars and a system of spherical mirrors that focus the cherenkov photons onto finely segmented multi-channel-plate phototubes and provides timing resolution better than 100 ps.
 The PID subsystem in the forward endcap region consists of a proximity focusing ring-imaging cherenkov counter that uses silicon aerogel with a varying index of refraction.
-Outside of the PID detectors is an electromagnetic calorimeter (EMC), consisting of CsI(Tl) crytals.
+Outside of the PID detectors is an electromagnetic calorimeter (EMC), consisting of CsI(Tl) crystals.
 In order to cope with the much higher beam backgrounds expected at SuperKEKB, the EMC electronics have been upgraded to use waveform sampling.
 A superconducting solenoid magnet provides a uniform 1.5 T magnetic field within the tracking region.
-The iron yoke of the magnet is instrumented with scintillating fiber detectors and glass resistive place chambers for muon detector.
+The iron yoke of the magnet is instrumented with scintillating fiber detectors and glass resistive place chambers, which act as a K_L and muon detector (KLM).
 A schematic view of the Belle II detector is shown in Fig. 3.
-With the significant upgrades of the Belle II detector subsystems, Belle II is expected to perform similar to or better than Belle, depite the expected 20 times higher beam background.
+With the significant upgrades of the detector subsystems, Belle II is expected to perform similar to or better than Belle, despite the expected twenty-fold increase in beam backgrounds.